Multiple Choice Bible Quiz about Moses the Lawgiver

 How old was Moses when he died?

-Moses was 120 years old when he passed away.
+Moses was 120 years old at the time of his passing.

-He died on the 7th day of the month of Adar.
+He died on his birthday, the 7th day of the month of Adar.

-God would not allow Moses to enter the promised land because of his disobedience to God's commands.
+God would not allow Moses to enter the promised land because of his disobedience due to anger.

 Moses died on Mount Nebo, and God buried him in the Moab Valley with an unmarked grave.